microsounds/atelier/readme.md

 and [FerriteCore](https://modrinth.com/mod/ferrite-core) can improve framerate, performance lag, and GPU utilization by 2.5x or more.

 Minimum requirements for acceptable performance:
-* integrated graphics introduced since ~2008 or so
+* any integrated gfx introduced since ~2008 or so
 * 2GB of disk space
 * 1GB of RAM

 ### `genshin-impact`

+> **WARNING**<br/>
-_As of this post, Genshin Impact 4.4.0 requires at least 170GB of disk space for intitial installation, this is on top of of the install size of 32-bit + 64bit Wine._
+> _Genshin Impact 4.4.0 requires at least 170GB of disk space for intitial installation,
+> this is on top of of the install size of 32-bit + 64bit Wine which is 1.3GB._

 [`genshin-impact`](.local/bin/genshin-impact) launches or installs **Genshin Impact** using an unofficial and potentially ToS violating set of Linux patches that disables the Linux-hostile anticheat software, they request you do not name or link to them directly, just look in the script for the project repo.